-Thomas Rothwell, physiologist at AXA Health, says: “Doing exercise with friends is great for your morale because you’re more likely to commit to taking part and feel a sense of achievement as a result.
-You’ll also feel good about yourself and motivated to do more.
+“Doing exercise with others is great for your morale, because you’re more likely to commit to taking part and feel a sense of achievement as a result,” says Thomas Rothwell, physiologist at AXA Health

-“Moderate activities, like brisk walking, cycling, or tennis, when done for 30 minutes, five times a week, are actually more beneficial to your mental health than vigorous activity*.
+“Moderate activities, like brisk walking, cycling, or tennis, when done for 30 minutes, five times a week, can actually be more beneficial to your mental health than vigorous activity*.
 They’re also perfect for doing with friends because they allow you to hold a conversation.
 The combination of exercising and socialising can serve as a great foundation to regularly take part in exercise throughout life, which leads to numerous health benefits.
-It’s a win-win.”
+From increased self-esteem to improvements in your mental health from the effects of keeping active and socialising, it’s a real win-win.”

 Top benefits of social exercising include:

-- You’ll keep a good pace.
-When you exercise on your own, it can be tempting to slow down after a while, whereas in an organised group or class the intensity of your workout remains at the level it should be, meaning you’ll get the most out of it.
+- You’re more likely to keep up momentum.
+When you exercise on your own, it can sometimes be tempting to slow down after a while, especially if you get tired or aren’t really enjoying what you’re doing.
+By contrast, in an organised group or class, the intensity of your workout is more likely to remain at the level it should be, meaning you’ll get the most out of it.

 - You’ll keep going for longer.
 The energy of your friends will help keep you exercising for longer and, if you’re in a class, there's a teacher or trainer on hand to encourage you.
 Doing something with others also encourages a bit of healthy competition!

 Set up your own fitness sessions.
 If you can't find a convenient exercise class or group to join, why not set up your own session – perhaps in a park?
-Or you could organise brisk walks several times a week with a group of neighbours and friends.
-Alternatively, get your work colleagues to commit to a 30-minute lunchtime power walk.
-Do this three times a week and within a couple of weeks you'll not only start to feel fitter but you might find you have increased levels of energy and alertness in the afternoon.
+You could organise heading out for brisk walks several times a week with a group of neighbours and friends.
+Or, to help keep you moving during the workday, why not get your work colleagues to join you for a 30-minute lunchtime power walk.
+Do this three times a week and within a couple of weeks you'll not only start to feel fitter, but you may find you also have increased levels of energy and alertness that last you throughout the afternoon.

 Join a walking group.
-It's a great way to meet other keen walkers, and walking alongside each other is good for increased motivation and pushing yourself to walk that little bit further.
-If you have a friend with a dog, why not ask to go dog walking with them.
-If you regularly walk a dog, you’re more likely to meet the recommended levels of weekly physical activity.
+It's a great way to meet other keen walkers and walking alongside each other is good for increased motivation and pushing yourself to venture that little bit further.
+If you have a friend with a dog, why not ask to go on their dog walks with them.
+If you regularly walk a dog, you’re more likely to meet the recommended levels of weekly physical activity .

 Organise regular workout sessions with family and friends.
-You could choose one activity you all enjoy to do regularly, or take turns to choose different exercises, for example a swimming session one week; a group walk the next, a ball game in the park the week after.
+While you could choose an activity you all enjoy, why not use this as an opportunity to try something new?
+Whether it’s an activity someone in the group already loves to do that you all try together or something entirely different, having a go together is a great way to have some fun while getting active.
+From a paddleboarding session one week to a cycling trip the next, there’s so much you could try.
 Get the kids involved too - the variety and fun factor will help keep you all motivated and looking forward to it!